zenzig/capacitor-socket-io/docs/testing-with-proxy.md

 fresh pair.

 > **Tip:** If you already manage certificates elsewhere, reuse that pipeline instead of mkcert.
+> Production builds must present a certificate signed by a trusted CA or a key you pin explicitly;
+> `allowSelfSigned` is rejected outside debug builds.

 ## 2. Run a Socket.IO upstream server